PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 Copied chromium.desktop to /etc/xdg/autostart/
 ```

-You can also disable the kiosk mode via commandline.
+You can also disable the kiosk mode via command line.
 Therefore, you need to run the following command:

 ```
 sudo cbpi chromium off